kingces95/ssh-tunnel-over-azure-relay/README.md

 # ssh-tunnel-over-azure-relay
-Issue an `az` https request via a proxy over an Azure Relay.
+Issue an `az` https request behind a firewall using Azure Relay.

 # Server codespace
 Open a codespace for this repo and launch a bash shell.